-Figure 38 DL-T7RS wash interface
+Figure 37 DL-T7RS wash interface

-When the screen is shown as the figure below, the wash is complete.
+21. When the screen is shown as the figure below, the wash is complete.
+Complete the loading process by selecting Finish to return to the main interface.

-Figure 39 DL-T7RS wash complete status interface
+Figure 38 DL-T7RS wash complete status interface

-21. After completing the loading process by selecting Finish, another flow cell loading process can be performed for another load plate.
 22. Remove the washing flow cell and store it at room temperature.
-23. Empty any remaining washing solution in the DNB Load Plate into an appropriate waste container.
+23. Empty any remaining washing solution in the Post Load Plate into an appropriate waste container.
 24. Dispose of the waste and DNB tube.